rafi7391/Assignment/README.md

 ## Assignment-2 Details

-The 'Index.html' file can create the sample flask webpage that allows users to upload a PDF file, and displays the extracted  data on the web page.
+The 'index.html' file can create the sample flask webpage that allows users to upload a PDF file, and displays the extracted  data on the web page.

-python app.py
+Here, I have created the flask application and defines two routes:'/' and '/extract'.
+The '/' route renders the 'index.html' page, which contains the form for uploading the PDF file.
+The `/extract` route handles the form submission and extracts the data from the PDF file.
+The extracted data is then rendered to the results.html page.